holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

 In the **Unit of measurements** drop-down menu, you can choose to have the results displayed as CO2 equivalents (CO2e) or as unconverted greenhouse gas (GHG), and you can also choose the unit of measurement as either tonnes or kilograms.

-The **Estimate of Production** report provides total harvest yields, amount of land applied manure, and estimates of milk production for dairy components.
+The **Estimates of Production** report provides total harvest yields, amount of land applied manure, and estimates of milk production for dairy components.

 The **Feed Estimate** report provides an estimate of dry matter intake based on energy requirements of the animal and the energy in the feed.